backdrop-contrib/path_access/README.txt

 Credits
 =======
 This module is the work of Mike Carter <mike@ixis.co.uk>.
-Please use the Druapl support forums for queries on usage. http://drupal.org/forum
+Please use the Drupal support forums for queries on usage. http://drupal.org/forum